 Travellers are responsible for fees, including testing and all other associated expenses.
 COVID-19 travel testing fees may cost over $200.

-- Flying to Canada: COVID-19 testing for travellers
+- Canada: COVID-19 testing for travellers

-- Travel testing locations
+- Local travel testing locations

 Exemptions for travellers